 '''

-1 fn foo1(&self, a: A) {
+fn foo1(&self, a: A) {

-2 match &self {
+match &self {

-3 Local(...) => { / do something / },
+Local(...) => { / do something / },

-4 Remote(...) => { / remote do something / }
+Remote(...) => { / remote do something / }

-5 }}
+}

 '''

 Note that within the pattern matching block for the Remote variant, the invocation is firstly put into a message and serialised.
-Then the serialised message is passed to the address stored in the proxy, and gets deserialised and executed.
+Then the serialised message is passed to the addressed stored in the proxy, and get deserialised and executed.
 The result is again put into a message and get serialised.
 Once it is returned back to the original node, the result is extracted from the deserialised message.
 Such a communication process between nodes via sending and receiving serialisation/deserialisation messages is completely generated by the macro, freeing programmers from dealing with the message passing complexity.